Laurence Bergreen: Works

 Bergreen's first book was Look Now, Pay Later: The Rise of Network Broadcasting, published in 1980.
 His biography, James Agee: A Life, was a New York Times “Notable Book” for 1984.
 As Thousands Cheer: The Life of Irving Berlin, appeared in 1990.
 It won the Ralph J. Gleason Music Book Award and the ASCAP-Deems Taylor award; it was also a New York Times "Notable Book" for 1990.

 In 1994, he published Capone: The Man and the Era.
 A Book-of-the-Month Club selection and a New York Times "Notable Book", it has been optioned by Miramax.
 In 1997, Bergreen published Louis Armstrong: An Extravagant Life, a biography drawing on unpublished manuscripts and interviews with Armstrong's colleagues and friends.
 It appeared on the “Best Books of 1997” lists of the San Francisco Chronicle, the Philadelphia Inquirer, and Publishers Weekly.

 Bergreen is the author of Voyage to Mars: NASA’s Search for Life Beyond Earth, a narrative of NASA's exploration of Mars, published in November 2000.
 Dramatic rights were acquired by TNT.

-His next work, Over the Edge of the World: Magellan’s Terrifying Circumnavigation of the Globe, was published in October 2003.
-A New York Times "Notable Book" for 2003, it is also in development as a motion picture.
+His next work, Over the Edge of the World: Magellan’s Terrifying Circumnavigation of the Globe, was published in October 2003 and labeled a "Notable Book" for 2003 by New York Times.

 In October 2007, Bergreen published Marco Polo: From Venice to Xanadu, a biography of the iconic traveler.
-Warner Brothers is developing a feature film based on this book starring Matt Damon and written by William Monahan.

 His 2011 book is Columbus: The Four Voyages, a New York Times bestseller.
 It was a selection of the Book-of-the-Month Club, BOMC2, the History Book Club, and the Military Book Club, and was a New York Times Book Review "Editors Choice".

 In 2016, he published Casanova: The World of a Seductive Genius, available from Simon & Schuster.

 In May 2017, Roaring Brook Press, a division of Macmillan, published his first Young Adult book, Magellan: Over the Edge of the World, an adaptation of his international bestseller.

 His most recent adult book is the highly acclaimed In Search of a Kingdom: Francis Drake, Elizabeth I, and the Perilous Birth of the British Empire, available from HarperCollins Publishers in March 2021.

+Criticisms of poor scholarly rigor

+Laurence Bergreen's In Search of a Kingdom has been criticized for its lack of scholarly rigor and historical accuracy.
+Reviewers have pointed out inconsistencies in the use of calendar systems, with Old Style dates appearing despite claims of Gregorian usage, and erroneous chronologies that undermine key events in Drake's circumnavigation.
+The book has been identified for omitting critical analysis of navigation, geography, weather, and tides, all essential to understanding Drake’s Pacific voyage.
+Furthermore, it has been noted that the book lacks proper citations for numerous quotations and includes confusing narrative structure and backtracking.
+Furthermore, critics have remarked that the work fails to engage with the extensive academic literature on Drake, resulting in a work that stands largely apart from mainstream historical research.